stanford-crfm/haliax/README.md

     x = self.proj_answer(answers)
     return x
 ```

+(We use the excellent [Equinox](https://github.com/patrick-kidger/equinox) library for its module system and tree transformations.)

 Haliax is built to be fast: the generated code (using JAX/XLA) should be as fast as handwritten JAX code.
 Haliax is also built to be scalable: it
 can support FSDP and Tensor Parallelism with just a few lines of code.
 Haliax's powers [Levanter](https://gihub.com/stanford-crfm/levanter),